IBM/secrets-manager-python-sdk/README.md

 ## Questions

 If you're having difficulties using this SDK, you can ask questions about this project by using [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud+secrets-manager).
-Be sure to include the `ibm-cloud` and `secrets-manager` tags.
+Be sure to include the `ibm-cloud` and `ibm-secrets-manager` tags.

 You can also check out the [Secrets Manager documentation](https://cloud.ibm.com/docs/secrets-manager) and [API reference](https://cloud.ibm.com/apidocs/secrets-manager) for more information about the service.